 Retaining and comprehending spoken information from calls for emergency services

 These questions test for your ability to retain specific information that is heard in calls for emergency service, such as a street address, or to comprehend spoken information from emergency service calls, such as determining the location of a site in relation to landmarks.
 Simulated 911 calls will be played on audio CD.
 Immediately following each call, candidates are given audio instructions identifying which questions they are to answer within the test booklet.
 The questions that candidates are directed to answer for each simulated call will not be in sequential order.
 Candidates will need to retain and comprehend the information and instruction provided in this portion of the test to respond appropriately to the questions asked and to determine which questions to answer.
 The time allotted to answer these questions will be limited.
 At the end of each answer period, the CD will automatically play the next call.
 Note paper will be provided.
 Candidates will be permitted to take notes and to refer to them when answering the questions.

 These questions test for knowledge of two-way radio systems and operations, and may cover dispatching procedures when appropriate.

 TEST GUDE: The New York State Department of Civil Service has not prepared a test guide for this examination.
-However, candidates may find information in the publication "How to Take a Written Test" helpful in preparing for this test.
-This publication is available on line at: www.cs.ny.gov/testing/localtestguides.cfm
+However, candidates may find information in the publication 'General Guide to Written Tests' helpful in preparing for this test.
+This publication is available on line at: http://www.cs.ny.gov/testing/testguides.cfm

 CALCULATORS: Unless otherwise notified, candidates are PERMITTED to use quiet, hand-held, and solar or battery powered calculators.
 Devices with typewriter keyboards, `Spell Checkers,' `Personal Digital Assistants,' `Address Books,' `Language Translators,' `Dictionaries,' or any similar devices are prohibited.
 You may not bring books or other reference materials.
 You may not bring cellular phones, beepers, pagers, or headphones.